 (a) COR authority.
-For a construction contract, you may authorize a warranted COR to issue change orders.
+The contracting officer may authorize a warranted COR to issue change orders.
 Authorization must be in writing, on a contract-by-contract basis, and must identify any limitations.
-For example, identify dollar limitations or specify that authority is only valid in emergency situations.

-(b) Additional restrictions.
-Provide the following instruction to the COR as part of the written authorization:
+For example, identify dollar limitations or specify that authority is only valid in emergency situations. (b) Additional restrictions.
+The Contracting Officer should provide the following instruction to the COR as part of the written authorization:

-(1) For any single change order, preferred practice in GSA is that the COR should avoid personally performing all of these actions:
+(1) For any single change order, the COR may perform some or all of these actions: